Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Stable Object Completion via Co-Propagating CCF Activations

-Our propagation step can be implemented in $O(n\log(n) + n\times e)$ using Johnson's algorithm \cite{Johnson} to compute all pair shortest paths (where $n$ is the number of superpixels, and $e$ is the number of edges between superpixels on an image).
-Thus, our method can potentially be applied on real-time applications.
-The diffusion values from a superpixel to others are visualized in figure \ref{fig:disprop}.
-The original image and its boundary map is shown in \ref{fig:oribd}.
-In figure \ref{fig:sp}, we select two representative superpixels to illustrate the propagation values from each superpixel to others under the effect of different values of $\mu$.
-The two chosen superpixels are marked as yellow in the leftmost column of figure \ref{fig:sp}.
+Figure \ref{fig:disprop} illustrates the effects of activation propagation for two selected superpixels.
 The top row corresponds to the case of a background superpixel.
 This superpixel has small geodesic distances to a large set of other superpixels.
+Hence, the activation values propagated from this superpixel to others are relatively small.
 In the second row, we consider a superpixel corresponding to the bird.
-The next columns illustrate the activation propagating from the selected superpixel to all other superpixels with a varying degree of controlling parameter $\mu$ set at $0.5$,$1$ and $2$, where redder values indicate higher activations.
-It can be seen from the second column that since the background superpixel has small geodesic distances to many other superpixels, the activations being propagated from this superpixel to others are equally small; in contrast, the activations propagated from the bottom superpixel mostly fall into its close neighboring superpixels and ones that belong to the object's region.
+In this case, high activation values are only propagated from this superpixel to other superpixels that also correspond to the bird.
+Hence, we filter out the undesirable high activation of the background regions surrounding the object, while also balancing the activation of all superpixels that reside within the same object.
+The first column of figure \ref{fig:disprop} shows the original image and its boundary map.
+The second column marks the position and initial activation of the two selected superpixels.
+The next columns illustrate the activation propagating from the selected superpixel to all other superpixels with a varying degree of controlling parameter $\mu$ set at $0.5$,$1$ and $2$, where warmer values indicate higher activations.
+It can be seen from the third column that since the background superpixel has small geodesic distances to many other superpixels, the activations being propagated from this superpixel to others are equally small; in contrast, the activations propagated from the bottom superpixel mostly fall into its close neighboring superpixels and ones that belong to the object's region.
 As $\mu$ increases, the amount of propagation is more evenly and widely spread, but with a lower overall magnitude.